Carl Russ: Professional football

 Russ was selected by the Atlanta Falcons in the 13th round (315th overall pick) of the 1975 NFL draft.
 As a rookie in 1975, Russ was a backup for Tommy Nobis, but he appeared in 14 games.
 Russ was released by the Falcons in early September 1976.

 Russ was acquired on waivers by the New York Jets after being released by the Falcons.
 Jets' coach Lou Holtz acquired Russ to start in place of Steve Poole, who had been injured.
 Russ appeared in three games for the Jets in September 1976, two of them as a starter, but he sustained a knee injury in a game against the Miami Dolphins.
 As a result of the injury, Russ missed the remainder of the 1976 season and underwent knee surgery during the offseason.
 Russ returned to the Jets in 1977, but he was released in early September.
 He was re-signed by the Jets in late October 1977 and appeared in two games during the 1977 season.

 Russ was released by the Jets after the 1977 season and signed with the Washington Redskins in January 1978.

-Later years
+Later life

 In 1994, Russ was inducted into the Muskegon Area Sports Hall of Fame.